World Investor Week 2025. Stay informed. Stay protected.

 World Investor Week is a global campaign promoted by the International Organization of Securities Commissions (IOSCO) to raise awareness about the importance of investor education and protection.

-During October 6-12, 2025, the Securities and Exchange Commission (national coordinator), Financial Industry Regulatory Authority, Securities Investor Protection Corporation, Commodity Futures Trading Commission, National Futures Association, North American Securities Administrators Association and supporters are working together with interested government agencies, localities, and organizations to promote World Investor Week 2025 (WIW 2025) and its goals in the United States.
+The Securities and Exchange Commission's Office of Investor Education and Advocacy (national coordinator), Financial Industry Regulatory Authority, Securities Investor Protection Corporation, Commodity Futures Trading Commission, National Futures Association, North American Securities Administrators Association and supporters work together with interested government agencies, localities, and organizations to promote and organize World Investor Week and its goals in the United States.

 Asset allocation involves dividing your investments among different assets, such as stocks, bonds, and cash.
 By including asset categories with investment returns that move up and down under different market conditions within a portfolio, you may be able to protect your portfolio against significant losses.